 In summary, the features on the Cerium are so well thought out that everything feels simple, streamlined, and easy.
 And extra, extra warm.

 The Arato 7 and 10 nylon used in the Cerium SV Hoody is more light than it is durable; however, as this is a cold weather jacket, we find ourselves pulling it out more often for snowy and icy adventures where abrasion is less of a hazard.
 The shape of the Cerium SV Hoody also ensures that the jacket remains close to your body, which helps reduce the risk of snagging the fabric.
-During our testing, we did not identify any durability concerns and felt quite confident that it would hold up a long time and be well worth the cost.
-This is definitely a lightweight down jacket, so it's not the top of the charts for durability.
+After a year of wearing this jacket a whole lot—probably too much—we observed the fabric thin out enough to start getting little holes.
+We were heartbroken, and recognized that this jacket is not meant for daily use.
+This is an exceedingly lightweight down jacket, so it doesn't top the charts for durability.
 If you're searching for something just super burly for everyday use, you might consider The North Face Aconcagua or the Canada Goose Hybridge Perren.

 Down jackets are not meant to be waterproof, but sometimes the mountains test our layering abilities—and our hard shells—so it is great for a down jacket to have some water resistance.
-Arc'teryx has placed Coreloft synthetic insulation in areas prone to moisture, which we noticed to be an advantage over other jackets in this review.
-The Cerium SV's down remained dry and lofty even when challenged by heavy snowfall and dripping waterfall ice climbs.
+In addition to the industry standard water repellent fabric, Arc'teryx has placed Coreloft synthetic insulation in areas prone to moisture, which we noticed to be an advantage over other jackets in this review.
+The Cerium SV's down remained dry and lofty even when challenged by heavy snowfall as we raced from our car to the coffee shop, and when tested on dripping waterfall ice climbs.
 The Cerium did very well in this category for a lightweight down jacket.
 If you're looking for a more casual use jacket that will repel water relatively well, consider The North Face Aconcagua.

-The Cerium SV Hoody is not a city-savvy jacket unless you live in a small mountain town.
-This is a jacket that looks like a highly functioning climbing jacket, so if that is your style of choice, you'll love it.
+The Cerium SV Hoody is stylish if you like an outdoorsy look and value the look of an obviously well made jacket.
+This jacket looks like a highly functioning climbing jacket, so if that is your style of choice, you'll love it.
 The baffles and shape are certainly flattering, but if you're looking for a more stylish down jacket, you might appreciate the textures and materials on the Kuhl Spyfire, or the colors and fun baffling on the REI Magma or the ever-classic, Patagonia Down Sweater.

 The Cerium is an excellent choice for cold mountain adventures where you want to travel with a light kit without sacrificing warmth.
-This was our favorite jacket for ice climbing and very cold ski tours where light weight is especially important.
+This was our favorite jacket for those bitter cold days visiting our favorite winter vacation spot, and certainly for ice climbing and very cold ski tours where light weight is especially important.

 At $525, this is a pretty spendy down jacket.
 In fact, it is double the price of most jackets in this review.
 But for what you get, we still call it a great value.
-And if you take good care of it, it'll last a long, long time.
+If you use it selectively—for really cold temperatures when you still want to feel maneuverable and light on your feet—you'll have this jacket in your closet quiver for a long time.

 The Arc'teryx Cerium sets the bar high for all other down jackets.
-It is twice as warm as all the other contender in this review, and still on par for light weight.
-We loved it for ambitious, cold pursuits like long ice climbs and cold ski tours.
+It is twice as warm as all the other jackets in this review, and still on par for light weight.
+We loved it for ambitious, cold pursuits like long ice climbs and cold ski tours, but we had to be sure we used it somewhat sparingly as the fabric is not durable enough for daily use over multiple seasons.